vinayakkalra/startup-template/README.md

-# template for website structure
+# Startup Template for Website

 This template has bootstrap, fontawesome, owl carousal and jquery pre downloaded and added.
 Please use the same for building a site.